Calculator · Excel + PDF

 2. Offer B — second contract offer, by component

-5. Multi-year view — pension accumulation, threshold progression, total economic value over a chosen horizon
+5. Multi-year view — pension accumulation, threshold progression, total economic value

-6. Methodology — what the Evaluator includes, what it leaves to professional advice
+6. Methodology — what the Evaluator includes

 "Two consultant offers with the same headline basic salary can differ in total economic value by as much as 20% once on-call, additional PAs, pension uplift, and the discretionary elements of the job plan are properly accounted for.
 The headline figure is not the offer; it is one component of the offer.
 Reading the offer well means reading the components."